 “When you have the level of support from experts, like those at MCIE, with boots on the ground, it is really hard for the staff at the school not to engage,” Teigland remarked.

 Through this process, Teigland realized that there a very few reasons why you can’t successfully include students with significant disabilities, or any child for that matter, if you are willing to staff and accommodate appropriately.
 She also described the support and training from MCIE as integral to their success.

 “MCIE staff was potty training kids and crawling under bathroom stalls.
 When you have the level of support from experts, like those at MCIE, with boots on the ground, it is really hard for the staff at the school not to engage,” Teigland remarked.

 For CCPS, the proof has been in the data.
 All their student achievement numbers rose throughout the inclusive programming process, including those with significant disabilities.
 And for 2020, Teigland noted that the graduation rate for students with disabilities is the highest it had ever been.
 “It has just continued to increase every single year, and it is one of the highest in the state,” she said.
 For the last ten years, CCPS’s LRE data shows inclusion rates of at least 90% of students with disabilities educated in general education 80% or more of their day.
 “Because when you include students with their age-appropriate peers, they learn more, achieve more, and are more engaged,” Teigland emphasized.

 While CCPS has been on this journey of inclusion for close to two decades, their work is not finished.
-And neither is the work of telling the stories of inclusive education for Think Inclusive.
+And the work of MCIE and their partners continue on across the county and world.